 In these situations a thermal mass flow meter will meet the requirements and have the following benefits:

-- Direct mass flow measurement without need for pressure and temperature correction
+- Direct mass flow measurement without the need for pressure and temperature correction

 - Insertion probe simplifies installation